mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 OAuth (OAuth provider), such as Google and GitHub.

 To do so, your app redirects the user to an OAuth provider.
-The user approves authentication there, and the provider redirects back into the app, which ends up authenticated.
+The user approves authentication there, and the provider redirects back to the app, where the user is now up authenticated.

 I will not go into more details about how OAuth works beyond the absolute